JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-drag-drop.md

                         // List of actions supported by this drag source.
 A type of action
                         // is passed to the drop target together with data.
                         // The target can use this to reject an inappropriate drop operation
-                        // or to interpret user's expectations.
+                        // or to interpret user expectations.
                         supportedActions = listOf(
                             DragAndDropTransferAction.Copy,
                             DragAndDropTransferAction.Move,